elvis-epx/sdr/LoRaMaDoR/README.md

 There shall be one and only one naked number in the parameter list: it is the packet ID.
 Together with the source callsign, it uniquely identifies the packet within the network in a 20-minute time window.
+This is used to e.g. avoid forwarding the same packet twice.

 Keys (naked or not) must be composed of capital letters and numbers only, and must start with a letter.
 Values may be composed of any characters except those used as delimiters